versx/WhMgr/docs/dts/pokestops.md

 # Dynamic Text Replacement

-Use any of the following in your embeds file to structure how notifications will look for Raids and Eggs.
+Use any of the following in your embeds file to structure how notifications will look for Pokestop Lures.

-### Pokestops (Lures and Team Rocket invasions)
+### Pokestops (Lures)

 | Place Holder | Description  | Example
 |---|---|---|